openstax/research-p3-experiment-4/digital_logic/templates/textbook/digital_logic.md

 obtain the final result.
 As a concrete example, we show how this works for the case A=1, B=1, and C=0.

-{% call m.figure("circuit_tt_1_ans_v2.png", "Realization of the circuit diagram for A OR (B AND C)", "no-border restrict responsive-img") %}
-**Figure 11** Realization of the circuit diagram for A OR (B AND C) for A=1, B=1 and C=0.
-{% endcall %}

-We have labeled the Boolean values in the circuit in red for convenience.
-We first evaluate the output of the AND gate.
-Since 1 AND 0 = 0, we end up with 0 at the output of the AND gate.
-Finally, we evaluate the output of the OR gate using the 0 output from the AND gate and with the value of A=1.
-This evaluates to 1, which gives the final result.
-Repeating this for all input combinations we can arrive at the final truth table given in Example 6.

 #### **Example 10** {:.exercise}